GenmitsuOfficial/Genmitsu_CNC_Advanced_Accessories/README.md

--terminal block wires (AWG 16 to AWG 28 range)
+- terminal block wires (AWG 16 to AWG 28 range)

 ![image](https://github.com/user-attachments/assets/21c7a4af-4cbe-4be3-89a5-a99aa0289fba)